shageenthsandrakumar/Project-Euler/problem_020/README.md

 - The digit extraction techniques are **identical** across both problems - only the initial calculation differs.
 - Both problems demonstrate Python's strength in handling arbitrary-precision integers.
 - If you've solved Problem 16, you already know all four techniques needed for Problem 20 (and vice versa).
-- This is a common pattern in Project Euler: introducing a technique in one problem and applying it to different mathematical contexts in another.